Enhance Your Vacation With These Things To Do In Ladakh

 Photo: Coldstreamer20 / Wikimedia Commons / Image For Representation Only

 Skiing is an activity which is performed mostly during the winter when the snowfall occurs.
 Skiing allows experiencers to perform the activity on snowy slopes and enjoy the winter wonderland of Ladakh.
 Tourists shall climb down the snowy hills and enjoy the cool temperatures.
 The price of skiing starts from INR 2500.
 Skiing mostly happens in the snowy region and terrains of Khardung La Range.
-There are many competitions happening for skiing at this place when Ladakh is covered in a blanket of snow.
+As one of the popular adventure sports in Ladakh, skiing attracts enthusiasts from across the country, especially during competitions held when the region is covered in a blanket of snow.

 Best Time To Visit: December To February